Anllela Sagra Goes Braless In White Top For Sultry New Selfie On Instagram

 “Intrigued to know how one can be so into themself [sic] to take the same pictures over and over only of themselves.
 No hate, just curious.
 A lot more to life than yourself,” wrote a fourth social media user.

 The stunner also shared another braless update on her social media feed on January 24.
 That time, she wore a crop top with small sleeves and a small, black thong.
-Anllela angled her body towards the camera and played with her hair and propped out her right foot for the shot.
+Anllela angled her body toward the camera and played with her hair and propped out her right foot for the shot.
 This left not just her chest but also her bare booty on show.
 She opted for a natural-looking makeup application and stood next to a bathtub in a bathroom.